enthought/Numpy-Tutorial-SciPyConf-2015/README.rst

 Enthought Canopy (https://store.enthought.com/, the free version is enough), or Continuum's Anaconda (http://continuum.io/downloads).

+If you have a choice I recommend you grab a Python 2.7 distribution.
+That is what I will be using and my material as been tested with that.
+If you have a Python 3.3+ version, you should be fine, though in some of the solution files, you might have to replace a print statement by a function.

 If you do, you will need to make sure that you install or update all needed packages.
 To be able to run the examples, demoes and exercises, you must have the following packages installed: